 The testing for all pollutants was performed in accordance with USEPA methods and the approved Stack Test Protocol.
-The RICE was operated at maximum routine operating conditions throughout the test program.
+The RICE was operated at maximum routine operating conditions throughout the compliance testing and no variations from normal operating conditions occurred during the engine test periods.